UrBoiTaeef/Taeef_Memon_21BEC0580/README.md

 Getting Started:

+Clone this repository
-Clone the repository: git clone https://github.com/your-username/hitwicket-game.git Navigate to the project directory: cd hitwicket-game Install dependencies: npm install
+Navigate to the project directory
+Install dependencies: npm install
 Start the server: node server/server.js
 Open a web browser and navigate to http://localhost:8080